christos-vasileiou/digitest.llm/README.md

 ## Overview

-`digitest.llm` is an interactive tool that uses a fine-tuned Llama-2-7b-chat model to generate test vectors for integrated circuit fault testing.
-The tool is specifically designed for Automatic Test Pattern Generation (ATPG) and can analyze structural Verilog netlists to produce test vectors that detect stuck-at faults.
+`digitest.llm` is an interactive tool for Automatic Test Pattern Generation (ATPG) using a fine-tuned Llama-2-7b-chat model.
+It analyzes structural Verilog netlists to generate test vectors for detecting stuck-at faults.

+### Research Goal
+The objective is not to replace existing ATPG workflows, but to explore how a specialized LLM can autonomously perform test generation as a language-based reasoning task.
+We aim to uncover new opportunities for adaptability and automation in ATPG.

+> **Note**: The model's performance is sensitive to how the user prompt is structured.
+Feedback for improving its robustness is highly appreciated!

 ## Features